Zeta Phi Beta

 Zeta Phi Beta Sorority, Inc. (ΖΦΒ) is a historically African American sorority.
-In 1920, five women from Howard University envisioned a sorority that would raise the consciousness of their people, encourage the highest standards of scholastic achievement, and foster a greater sense of unity among its members.
-These women believed that sorority elitism and socializing overshadowed the real mission for progressive organizations.
-Since its founding Zeta Phi Beta has historically focused on addressing social causes.
+Since its founding, Zeta Phi Beta has historically focused on addressing social causes.

 Zeta Phi Beta is a non-profit 501(c)(7) organization that is divided into eight intercontinental regions and 800+ Chapters located in the US, Africa, Europe, Asia and the Caribbean.
 In 1948, Zeta Phi Beta became the first Greek-letter organization to charter a chapter in Africa (in Monrovia, Liberia).
-Zeta Phi Beta is the third largest predominantly African-American sorority.
+Zeta Phi Beta is the third-largest predominantly African-American sorority.